School of Engineering Public Lecture - Registration Form

 Wanda is an Emeritus Professor in the School of Engineering, a Fellow of the Institution of Civil Engineers and a Fellow of the Royal Society of Arts.
 More information

-Join us for an enlightening talk on Nature-Informed Design - a concept that takes inspiration from nature to create smarter, more sustainable buildings and bridges.
+Innovative Design and Nature - Discussing a concept that takes inspiration from nature to create smarter, more sustainable buildings and bridges.

-This lecture, accompanied by stunning model displays and demonstrations, will present Nature-informed designs using a ‘form-finding’ approach that allows buildings to be shaped by forces acting on them.
-The results will be discussed in the context of structural failures and will be contrasted with famous structures, such as Sydney Opera House, the ‘Nest’, and the O2 Arena - examples of dictated architectural forms.
+This lecture, accompanied by stunning model displays and demonstrations, presented Nature-informed designs using a ‘form-finding’ approach that allows buildings to be shaped by forces acting on them.
+The results were discussed in the context of structural failures and contrasted with famous structures, such as Sydney Opera House, the ‘Nest’, and the O2 Arena - examples of dictated architectural forms.

-New, constant stress arch forms will be presented.
+New, constant stress arch forms were presented.
 Their response to loading is so good that materials as weak as snow can be used in their construction.
-Further comparisons with the iconic Gateway Arch in St. Louis will provide new design insights.
+Further comparisons with the iconic Gateway Arch in St. Louis provided new design insights.
 Nature, as a teacher of good design, challenges our belief that… ‘we can build whatever we like’…

-Our exhibition of models and interactive displays showing 'form-finding' design, an activity presented by our computer-aided design specialist Martin Millson will take place at 18:00-18:30 & 19:15-19:45.
+An exhibition of models and interactive displays showed 'form-finding' design, an activity presented by our computer-aided design specialist Martin Millson.

-The talk will be followed by a Q&A session.
+The talk was followed by a Q&A session.